libialany/pdf-multer/README.md

 # pdf-multer
 Project in NodeJs using ExpressJs framework

+**It is a part of an application where you can upload pdfs then you can download them.**

 upload-view-delete-list pdf

 __setup__

 - rename src/_key.js to src/key.js

-- src/keys.js fill your credentials.
+- src/keys.js fill your credentials(pasword of the database , user of the database).

 - npm install